huntermonk/huntermonk.github.io/_posts/2018-3-1-advice-is-bad.md

 title:  "Getting advice can be bad."
 ---

-An even click-batier title than [How to start iOS contracting.](http://huntermonk.com/2018/01/22/start-ios-contracting.html)
+This is an even click-batier title than [How to start iOS contracting.](http://huntermonk.com/2018/01/22/start-ios-contracting.html)

 I believe that advice is helpful up to a certain point, after which it becomes detrimental.
-There are many articles written on why advice can be bad, so I'm going to focus on the two reasons that I believe are novel.
+There are many articles written on why advice can be bad, so I'm going to focus on the two reasons that I think are novel.
 They are: 1) The person giving advice isn't the same as you.
 2) Advice-givers are generally incentivized to be overly-conservative.

 Before we explore these two reasons, I want to clarify my thoughts on the postive aspects of advice.
 Of course, advice is a net good.
 Without it, everyone would have to, for example, burn their hands on the stove to learn that it's hot.